Onit Documentation

 • Combo Field, which will allow an App's creator to list different departments for a requester to choose from.

-Create these three new Fields by selecting the Add button, providing each with an appropriate Name, and selecting the appropriate Field type from the Type dropdown.
+You can create these three new Fields by selecting the Add button, giving each a suitable Name, and selecting the appropriate Field type from the Type dropdown.

 Additionally, for the Combo Field, we’ll need to provide some options for a user to select.
 This can be done by entering our company’s department names (separated by commas) in the combo Field’s Values property.